sosy-lab/sv-witnesses/README.md

 Stopping analysis ...
 (CPAchecker.runAlgorithm, INFO)

 Verification result: FALSE.
 Property violation (__VERIFIER_error(); called in line 751) found by chosen configuration.
 More details about the verification run can be found in the directory "./output".
 </pre>

 The violation-witness automaton is written to ``output/witness.graphml``.
 If the verification is applied to the task ``ssh-simplified/s3_clnt_1_false-unreach-call.cil.c`` from the SV-COMP benchmark set, the witness should look similar to [this witness](s3_cln1_false.witness.cpachecker.graphml).
-Note that this task assumes the simple memory model.

 ### Writing a Violation Witness with Ultimate Automizer
 From the Ultimate Automizer directory, the following command will start Ultimate Automizer to verify a task for which it will come up with a feasible counterexample:

 <pre>
 ./Ultimate.py \
-	PropertyERROR.prp \
+PropertyUnreachCall.prp \
 32bit precise \
 test.c
 </pre>

 For tasks where a 64 bit linux machine model is assumed, you also need to use the parameter ``64bit`` instead of ``32bit``.
-For tasks where the simple memory model is assumed, you also need to replace the option ``precise`` by ``simple``.

 The output of the command should look similar to the following:

 <pre>
-# ./Ultimate.py PropertyERROR.prp 32bit precise test.c
+# ./Ultimate.py PropertyUnreachCall.prp 32bit precise test.c
 Checking for ERROR reachability
 Using default analysis
 Version cda1b3ec